RichardRed0x/block-commons/content/publication/staking/index.md

 * Can staking be delegated?
 * What is the minimum requirement to participate in staking?

-The project titles link to their crypto governance research profiles (where available), these profiles have more in depth information about the projects.
+The project titles link to their [crypto governance research](/crypto-governance-research/overviews/) profiles (where available), these profiles have more in depth information about the projects.

+There are rough USD equivalent minimum costs to participate in each project (based on the 13 Dec 2019 rates).
+This post started with answering the question about barriers to entry, but those figures don't make sense without an understanding of what one is participating in.

 ## [EOS](/crypto-governance-research/overviews/eos)

 DPoS smart contract platform

-- Does staking play a role in maintaining consensus?
+- *Does staking play a role in maintaining consensus?*

 Indirectly, EOS uses Delegated Proof of Stake (DPoS).
 EOS holders vote to elect 21 [Block Producers](https://eosauthority.com/producers_rank) (BPs) and a number of standby BPs.
 These entities maintain consensus and produce new blocks.

+"Staking" has another meaning within EOS, where EOS holders can stake their EOS to gain access to network resources, which allows them to make transactions and run smart contracts.

-- Does staking play a role in governance?
+- *Does staking play a role in governance?*

 In principle, through [referendum polls](https://eosauthority.com/polls) which are intended to make decisions which should then be enacted by the BPs.
 EOS referendums have low turnout (< 3%) and most of the "approved" polls have yet to be put into practice by BPs.

 Changing consensus rules requires the cooperation of 15 of the 21 active BPs.
 The active BPs have changed the rules in this way on a number of occasions

-- Is staking incentivized?
+- *Is staking incentivized?*

 Staking EOS to vote for BPs is not incentivized, but EOS can be staked to secure resources on the network.

 The role of BP is incentivized with 1% annual inflation, with distribution weighted towards the active 21 BPs, although around 40 standby BPs also receive some rewards.

-- Can staking be delegated?
+- *Can staking be delegated?*

 Yes, EOS is a Delegated Proof of Stake system, so all of the voting power that elects BPs is delegated.
 Holders can delegate to themselves, but their EOS can vote for up to 21 BPs.
 Vote buying and trading between BPs was prohibited in the original EOS constitution, but this prohibition was lifted with the adoption of a "user agreement" which restricted itself to enforceable rules.

-- What is the minimum requirement to participate in staking?
+- *What is the minimum requirement to participate in staking?*

 There is no minimum requirement to vote for BPs.

-The minimum voting power required to be in the top 21 is **300,000 EOS votes (worth ~$1 million)**, but the way voting power works means that it is much easier to rank highly with support from other BPs and holders.
-BPs that reach a certain threshold are paid at a lower rate as standby BPs, this is currently at **50,000 EOS votes ($180,000)**.
+The minimum voting power required to be in the top 21 is **300,000 EOS votes (worth ~$780,000)**, but the way voting power works means that it is much easier to rank highly with support from other BPs and holders.
+BPs that reach a certain threshold are paid at a lower rate as standby BPs, this is currently at **50,000 EOS votes ($130,000)**.

 BPs are required to maintain a powerful node that can handle a significant volume of traffic, this is enforced/checked for active BPs but not for standby BPs.